scikit-hep/awkward/README.md

 git clone --recursive https://github.com/scikit-hep/awkward-1.0.git
 ```

+Also be aware that the default branch is named `main`, not `master`, which could be important for pull requests from forks.

 You can install it on your system with pip, which uses exactly the same procedure as deployment.
 This is recommended if you **do not** expect to change the code.

 ```bash